Intrauterine Insemination (IUI)

 How IUI is Performed

-- May or may not use fertility drugs to stimulate the ovulation of more than one oocyte
+- The possible use of fertility drugs to stimulate the ovulation of more

-- Is monitored by the clinic for any adverse effects of fertility drugs
+- Monitoring by the clinic for any adverse effects of fertility drugs

 Possible IUI Complications